gethugothemes/hugo-modules/README.md

 | **Logbook** |  **Copper** | **56+ Themes Bundle** |

-## Why You Should Use These Hugo Modules?
+## Why You Should Use These Hugo Modules

 By using these Hugo Modules, you can quickly and easily add advanced functionality to your Hugo projects without having to write all the code yourself.
 With over 30 modules available, you can choose the ones that best suit your needs and combine them in any way you like to create a custom website that stands out from the crowd.

-## How You Could Be Benefited Using These Hugo Modules?
+## How You Could Be Benefited Using These Hugo Modules

 These Hugo Modules can save you time and effort by providing pre-built, tested, and well-documented code that you can use to add new features to your Hugo projects.
 By leveraging the power of these modules, you can build more complex and dynamic Hugo websites with ease, without having to start from scratch.

-## Why We Released This as Open Source?
+## Why We Released This As Open Source

  We realized these modules could be useful for the entire Hugo community.